isthattariq/flutter_dashboard_ui/README.md

 # dashboard_task

-A new Flutter project.
+This is a Dashboard UI design in flutter for practice and play around with widgets

 ## Getting Started

-This project is a starting point for a Flutter application.
+Note: I use Screen util package for responsiveness

 A few resources to get you started if this is your first Flutter project: